g0t4/docker-workshop/slides/slides.md

 # Networks (these would be removed when no longer needed, growth here would be from docker-compose which creates a new network per project)
 docker network ls
 docker network rm NETWORK
+docker network rm $(docker network ls -q) # dangerous, remove all networks not used and not added by docker

 # Removing images
 docker rmi $(docker images -q)